What is postpartum psychosis?

 How common is it?

-Postpartum psychosis is an emergency.
+Postpartum psychosis is a medical emergency.
 Some women become very unwell very quickly.
 If you suspect that you (or someone you know) may have postpartum psychosis, contact your GP (or your mental health team) and ask to be seen the same day, or go immediately to A&E.

 “When my twins were babies, I developed psychosis.
 I was hearing them crying when they weren’t even in the house.
 The twins’ dad made me go and see a doctor and I was given antipsychotic medication.”Shamim, mum of two

-Will I need to be referred to Children & Families Social Services?
+Will I need to be referred to social services?

-You may be referred to Children & Families Social Services in pregnancy if you have a high risk of developing postpartum psychosis, or after birth if you actually develop it.
+If you have a high risk of developing postpartum psychosis in pregnancy or you develop it after giving birth you may be referred to social services.
 The referral will be discussed with you (unless you are too unwell).

-Sometimes women worry that this means that people think they cannot care for their baby, but this isn’t usually the case.
+Sometimes women worry that this means that people think they can’t care for their baby.
+This isn’t usually the case.
+In fact, asking for help and getting treatment is a good sign and shows that you are thinking about your baby’s wellbeing.
 It is very rare for babies to be removed from women with postpartum psychosis.

-- to check the support you have from family, friends and professionals
+- check what support you have from family, friends and professionals

-You may need extra help from family members during illness and recovery.
-If you have no support from family or friends, social services may be able to help.
-Social workers can find a temporary carer for your baby if you need to go into hospital and there is no place available in a Mother and Baby Unit.
+You may need extra help from family members while you are unwell and during recovery.
+Social services may be able to help if you don’t have any support.
+Social workers can find a temporary carer for your baby if you need to go into hospital and there is no place available in a mother and baby unit.